 The Company has formulated a Policy on materiality of Related Party Transactions and on dealing with Related Party Transactions, in accordance with relevant provisions of Companies Act, 2013 and Listing Regulations.
-During the year, the policy was reviewed and revised by the Board of Directors in line with the amendments in Listing Regulations.

 All Related Party Transactions are approved by the Audit Committee prior to the transaction.
 All transactions entered into with Related Parties as defined under the Companies Act, 2013 and Regulations of the SEBI (Listing Obligations and Disclosure Requirements), Regulations, 2015, during the financial year were in the ordinary course of business and on an arms length pricing basis and as per the provisions of Section 188 of the Companies Act, 2013.
 There were no materially significant transactions with related parties during the financial year which were in conflict with the interest of the Company.
 Attention of the Shareholders is drawn to the disclosures of transactions with the related parties set out in Notes on Financial Statements, forming part of the Annual Report.